vanyasem/Lomiri-Arch/CONTRIBUTING.md

 As the project is in it's alpha stage, your contribution is very important.

 ### Packaging
-You can help us by packaging the components of Unity8.
+You can help us by packaging the components of Lomiri.

 Start off by reading the [AUR](https://wiki.archlinux.org/index.php/Aur) wiki page.
 Make yourself familiar with [PKGBUILDs](https://wiki.archlinux.org/index.php/PKGBUILD).